 Cottage industry refers to a small-scale, decentralized manufacturing business or firm.
 Often, they are operated out of a home rather than a purpose-built facility.
 In the preindustrial age, the cottage industry used to be the dominant form of production.
 Over the successive industrial revolutions, either they have not been growing or getting extinct.
 However, many of the upstarts like Apple or HP started the journey as a cottage industry or home-based operation, operating from the garage.
 As opposed to getting extinct, they grew and caused disruption to large incumbent firms.
 Similarly, LEGO grew from the passionate work of a carpenter, working from home.
-Such reality raises a question: do all cottage industries remain small?
+Such reality raises the question: do all cottage industries remain small?
 What do some cottage industries remain small, and others find a scalable path of growth?

 Cottage Industry in the Developing World

 In the preindustrial age, the cottage industry used to dominate productive activities all over the world.
-The cottage industry used to be a major supplier of innovative products starting from textile to utensils.
-Even, cottage industry used to supply fine products.
-For example, Moroccan traveler Ibn Batuta (1304-1377) in his travelogue mentioned the world-famous product of muslin.
+The cottage industry used to be a major supplier of innovative products from textiles to utensils.
+Even the cottage industry used to supply fine products.
+For example, Moroccan traveler Ibn Batuta (1304-1377), in his travelogue, mentioned the world-famous product of muslin.
 Among others, the home-based production units in Bangladesh used to produce fine textile-muslin.
 During that time, the cotton-based textile industry was organized under the pure handicraft or the domestic system of production.

 However, during the first industrial revolution in the UK, the growth and diffusion of the ideas of the steam engine and mechanization of textile production started making large production facilities a better alternative.
 Subsequently, the import of textile products started marginalizing both muslin and home-based production of a broad category of textile products.
 Basically, none of the cottage industries scaled up into large businesses.
 Although a recent survey found more than 600,000 home-based production units (cottage industry) in Bangladesh, most of them have been showing no scalability of growth.
 Such reality raises the question—why do cottage industries remain small?

 Underlying factors holding cottage industries remain small